 Brian: If we move to approving assessment methods for awarding accreditation for MOOCs, which may be worthwhile in itself, should that no allay fears of degrading the reputation of University courses rather than try to measure the quality of the MOOCs?

-Keep it short
+Value of a MOOC

+Helping teachers a lot

+How does the learner know it’s a good MOOC?

+So far, it’s all just the label of the university

+Recognition and validation?